zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 ## Theory

+Very an broadly an agent based model consists of agents that interact in some manner (possibly inside a simulated environment).
+As the model progress the state of agents are updated depending on the state of other agents and the environment.
+It's usually the job of the model designer to dictate how the agents behave and also how agents interact within the model/environment.

-At the core of the implementation is the concept of representing the time evolution of the model as a causal graph.
+At the core of this is the concept of representing the time evolution of the model as a causal graph.

-On the graph agents are represented by nodes, and edges represent causal dependence between nodes.
-Each agent owns it's own state, so altogether the agents represent the model/simulation environment, and the graph how the components of the environment interact over time.
+On the graph agents are represented by nodes, and edges represent causal dependence between agents.
+Each agent owns its own state, so altogether the agents represent the model/simulation environment, and the graph how the components of the environment interact over time.

 Each node (i.e. agent) then has:

-- Nodes that precede it causally.
-The state of these nodes then act as inputs to the update function of the node.
+- *Nodes that precede it causally*: The state of these nodes then act as inputs to the update function of the node.
 These nodes could also be thought of as being the observed state of the model when the node updates
 - Downstream nodes that the node can update.
 This allows the node to alter